Roundup · Updated: August 2026

 Is automating Reddit posts against the rules?

-Reddit's content policy and its API terms restrict automated posting, vote manipulation, and coordinated inauthentic behavior, and enforcement tightened through 2025 and 2026.
-Automated reply posting from bot or aged accounts sits in the highest-risk zone, and Reddit removed a large share of those accounts during the crackdown.
-Monitoring and keyword alerts are fine, because you are only reading public posts.
+Reddit's content policy and its API terms restrict automated posting, vote manipulation, and coordinated inauthentic behavior, and enforcement has tightened through 2025 and 2026.
+Automated reply posting from bot or aged accounts sits in the highest-risk zone, and Reddit has removed large batches of those accounts.
+Monitoring and keyword alerts are fine, because you are only reading public posts — none of the tools above need your own Reddit API key to do that.
 The line most tools cross is auto-posting or auto-DMing on your behalf, not watching.

 Can you get banned marketing on Reddit?

 Yes, and it is common.
 The fastest routes to a ban are auto-posting, spamming the same link, and obvious self-promotion in subreddits that forbid it.
-Reddit's 2025-2026 crackdown made automated accounts especially fragile.
 The safer pattern is to monitor for genuine buying-intent posts, reply as yourself with something actually useful, and mention your product only when it fits.
-Tools that keep a human in the loop (alert and draft, you send) keep you on the safe side of that line.
+Tools that keep a human in the loop (alert-and-draft, you send) keep you on the safe side of that line; tools with an auto-post switch, like Beno One, put the decision back in your hands, and it is worth thinking hard before you flip it on.

 What happened to GummySearch?